California Art Club: The Hollyhock House years (1927-42) and the Depression

 A week before his CAC lecture, Siqueiros had unveiled his first Los Angeles mural, Street Meeting, done on an exterior wall at Chouinard Art School.
-The group assisting him included CAC members Henri Gilbert de Kruif (1882-1944), Robert Merrell Gage, Barse Miller, Paul Starrett Sample, and Millard Sheets.
-Gage was then the current CAC President, Sample having held the post in 1931; Miller was 1st Vice President.
+The group assisting him included CAC members Henri De Kruif, Robert Merrell Gage, Barse Miller, Paul Starrett Sample, and Millard Sheets.
+Gage was then the current CAC President, Sample having held the post in 1931; Miller was 1st vice president.
 Siqueiros had consulted with Neutra about new approaches for Street Meeting that might better withstand the hot and dry Southern California climate.
 Shortly after his lecture at the Hollyhock House, Siqueiros would begin work on América Tropical with the help of 29 artists including CAC members Dean Cornwell, Karoly Fulop, and Frederick John Vrain Schwankowsky.

 The stock market crash of 1929 was the big blow—it meant a decline in exhibition attendance and patronage.
 Then, as the Great Depression deepened, club membership gradually waned.
 This decline was somewhat inevitable as the founding members of the CAC aged, moved away or died throughout the 30s and 40s.
 William Wendt and Edgar Payne were living in Laguna Beach and had become active in the Laguna Beach Art Association.
 Membership fees for “Artists…and Lay Members” were reduced and it was noted in a bulletin that “a few more new members would enable us to join in the popular sport of ‘Balancing the Budget.’”
 Also, following the example of other groups, the Club “cancelled all unpaid dues prior to January 1932, providing the current dues [were] paid in full.”
 In addition, it created an Assistance Fund for any member needing financial aid.
 The deep impact of the Depression on the CAC was seen in “a dwindling membership,” and corroborated reports that “the [Hollyhock] house was in pretty bad shape towards the end of [their] tenure” when their fifteen-year lease with the Hollyhock House ended in 1942.
 After briefly giving the club an extension of their lease in January 1942, L.A.
 Parks Commission forced CAC to abandon Olive Hill by March of that year.

 The club established a temporary headquarters at Plummer Park until about August 1942, after which they met at the Women’s Club of Hollywood for a year.
 After the Women's Club, monthly meetings were held at the Masonic Temple from October 1943-February 1945.
 At the January 26, 1945, meeting at this location, Los Angeles Mayor Fletcher Bowron and Supervisor John Anson Ford were guests.